 - Crimes Against Society: Drug crimes, gambling, pornography, etc.

 The city had a total of 686 offenses in these three categories.

-232 were Crimes Against Persons, 269 were Crimes Against People, and 186 were Crimes Against Society.
+232 were Crimes Against Persons, 269 were Crimes Against Property, and 186 were Crimes Against Society.

 The crime categories with the largest incidents were: